Skip to content

 Step 1 — Device Fingerprint

-When the response contains an action object with type: "fingerprint", you must collect the customer's device fingerprint by submitting a hidden form to the issuer's Access Control Server (ACS).
+When the response contains an action object with type: "THREE_DS_2_FINGERPRINT", you must collect the customer's device fingerprint by submitting a hidden form to the issuer's Access Control Server (ACS).

 Action Response Structure